bergesinstitute/graf-method/book-1-unit-1.md

 ## How to memorize the conjugations

-Try to memorize them in columns, preceded by the pronoun: *Yo soy, tú eres, él/ella/usted es, nosotros/nosotras somos, [vosotros/vosotras sois], ellos/ellas/ustedes son.
-Yo estoy, tú estás, él/ella/usted está, nosotros/nosotras estamos, [vosotros/vosotras estáis], ellos/ellas/ustedes están.*
+Try to memorize them in columns, preceded by the pronoun: *Yo soy, tú eres, él/ella/usted es, nosotros/nosotras somos, (vosotros/vosotras sois), ellos/ellas/ustedes son.
+Yo estoy, tú estás, él/ella/usted está, nosotros/nosotras estamos, (vosotros/vosotras estáis), ellos/ellas/ustedes están.*

-> Note: In all Spanish-speaking countries, people differentiate between *tú eres* (informal) versus *usted es* (formal).
-However, for the plural version (“you all”) this differentiation only happens in Spain (*vosotros sois* [informal] versus *ustedes son* [formal]).
+> Note: In all Spanish-speaking countries, people differentiate between *tú eres* (informal)
+> versus *usted es* (formal).
+However, for the plural version (“you all”) this differentiation
+> only happens in Spain: *vosotros sois* (informal) versus *ustedes son* (formal).
 > In the rest of the world, for “you all,” people always use the formal versión *ustedes son*.
-Since the majority of the countries don't use *vosotros*, we can choose to skip it when we learn verb conjugations.
+> Since the majority of the countries don't use *vosotros*, we can choose to skip it when we learn verb conjugations.

 ## Ser: We use it for permanent attributes and professions.